Signed in as:

 You need to allow 70 - 80 minutes for your first psychology session.

-Appointments are 50 minutes for each session after the initial consultation.
+Appointments are approximately 50 minutes for each session after the initial consultation.

 Depending on the circumstances, the session may be shorter or longer in duration and the fees will be adjusted accordingly.